forcedotcom/cli/releasenotes/README.md

 * `force:mdapi:deploy --soapdeploy`

-  The `soapdeploy` parameter will cause the metadata deploy to use the SOAP API, instead of the REST API.
+  The --soapdeploy parameter causes the metadata deploy to use the SOAP API.
+Starting in v51, the force:mdapi:deploy command uses REST by default; previously it used SOAP.
+All other commands continue to use SOAP by default.

 * `force:package:create --orgdependent`

   For unlocked packages only, allows the package to depend on unpackaged metadata in the installation org.
+This parameter is now GA; it was Beta in v50.

 ### Removed Parameters

-* `force:org:shape:create`
+* `force:org:shape:create --definitionfile`

   The `definitionfile` parameter has been removed from this command.
 This parameter is part of the org shape feature which is currently in beta.
 We removed the parameter based on feedback from users that they preferred storing the org shape in the shape source org rather than in a scratch definition file.

-### Second Generation Packaging
+### Second-Generation Managed Packaging

 * The `force:pacakge:version:report --verbose` command displays the release version stamped on a package version.